akshataundhekar23/Google_-playstore-Analyts-Internship-task/README.md

 ❓ Example Use Cases
 📱 Market analysts can evaluate category-wise performance of apps.

-👩‍💻 Author
-Developed by Akshata Undhekar as part of an internship analytics task.
 💼 Developers can explore the relationship between pricing and installs.

 🎯 Business analysts can derive insights on timing and app ratings.

+👩‍💻 Author
+Developed by Akshat Aundhekar as part of an internship analytics task.